Exempt Organizations Counsel, Legal

 The Opportunity

-You will be an integral member of team LeGiT, focused on supporting CZI’s tax-exempt organizations, including Chan Zuckerberg Biohub, Inc. (Biohub), Learning Commons, Inc. (LC), and the Chan Zuckerberg Initiative Foundation (CZIF).
+As a Exempt Organizations Counsel, Legal, you will be an integral member of team LeGiT, focused on supporting CZI’s tax-exempt organizations, including Chan Zuckerberg Biohub, Inc. (Biohub), Learning Commons, Inc. (LC), and the Chan Zuckerberg Initiative Foundation (CZIF).
 You will collaborate with scientists, educators, grantmakers, operations staff, and our partners across the enterprise to help ensure we remain in compliance with laws and regulations applicable to tax exempt organizations while pursuing our mission.
 Your guidance will be critical to furthering programmatic strategies and operational goals, and will span all aspects of our work.
 In addition, you will structure, manage, and execute complex transactions and develop templates, policies, processes, and trainings for a fast-moving, mission-driven organization.
 If you are a team player who enjoys solving nuanced and varied legal issues, and doesn’t mind rolling up your sleeves and diving into new projects, then we’re looking forward to hearing from you!

 What You'll Do